Atharvp18/NLU-Based-Query-Processing/README.md

 Here is a step by step guide to run the program and use it yourself -

 Firstly, to run the backend flask server
+- cd react-flask-api-app
-- cd backend
+- cd api
 - flask run

 Next, to run the frontend react app
-- cd frontend
+- cd react-flask-api-app
+- npm install
 - npm start/yarn start

 Technical Specifications